 The Reconquista was one of the most iconic settings of medieval history and is amongst the most, if not the most, known periods concerning the history of the Iberian peninsula (comprising modern Spain and Portugal), this was the time when Christian Iberians fought against the rule of the Muslim Moors to retake their country from the invaders, a time of constant conflict and small kingdoms, all banded together under the guidance of the Cross.

 The real history, as it is often, is not as simple as what the general description might indicate.

-For starters, one of the things that must be understood is that despite the name, the Reconquista was not just a Spanish endeavour in the modern sense of the word, the Spain as we know it today never came to properly be until the union between the Catholic Kings and, as we will detail further below, the Reconquista ended sooner for some of the Kingdoms of the Hispanian Peninsula.
+For starters, one of the things that must be understood is that despite the name, the Reconquista was not just a Spanish endeavor in the modern sense of the word, the Spain as we know it today never came to properly be until the union between the Catholic Kings and, as we will detail further below, the Reconquista ended sooner for some of the Kingdoms involved.

-One noble however, known as Pelayo, managed to survive the perilous combat and escaped north; as other of the noble fleed to the neighbouring kingdom of the Franks, he instead went towards the Cantabrian mountains as the kingdom became a province of the Caliphate to form a resistence against the islamic invaders, first refusing to pay the taxes that non-muslims had to pay and later turning to a rebellion with small military action, aided in part due to the difficult terrain that protected the rebel province and the deviation of attention from the muslims to the conquest of the Franks, it was after their memorable defeat in Toulouse that gave rise to Charles Martel that the commander of the Umayyad army decided to take serious action against the iberian rebels to at least save face, this however lead to the famed battle of Covadonga in which the Asutrian rebels, lead by Pelayo himself, managed to defeat and rout the enemy in such a manner that the Umayyad would never again try to challenge the independence of the new Kingdom: The Kingdom of Asturias.
+One noble however, known as Pelayo, managed to survive the perilous combat and escaped north; as other of the noble fled to the neighboring kingdom of the Franks, he instead went towards the Cantabrian mountains as the kingdom became a province of the Caliphate to form a resistance against the Islamic invaders, first refusing to pay the taxes that non-Muslims had to pay and later turning to a rebellion with small military action, aided in part due to the difficult terrain that protected the rebel province and the deviation of attention from the Muslims to the conquest of the Franks, it was after their memorable defeat in Toulouse that gave rise to Charles Martel that the commander of the Umayyad army decided to take serious action against the Iberian rebels to at least save face, this however lead to the famed battle of Covadonga in which the Asturian rebels, lead by Pelayo himself, managed to defeat and rout the enemy in such a manner that the Umayyad would never again try to challenge the independence of the new Kingdom: The Kingdom of Asturias.

-This dynasty, known as the Astur-Leonese or Beni Alfons (childs of Alfonso in Arabic), coexisted with the much more known Carolingian dynasty during its inception and would make gains to the south of the Cantabrian mountains and into annex the territory of Galicia and Leon while the Franks conquered the north of Spain, forming the Mark of Spain (Marca Hispanica) from the regions of Navarre and Aragon, the instability of the Umayyad dynasty led to it being toppled by the Abbasids and the last surviving Umayyad Abdul Rahman fleeing to Cordoba and establishing an independent emirate.
+This dynasty, known as the Astur-Leonese or Beni Alfons (children of Alfonso in Arabic), coexisted with the much more known Carolingian dynasty during its inception and would make gains to the south of the Cantabrian mountains and into annex the territory of Galicia and Leon while the Franks conquered the north of Spain, forming the Mark of Spain (Marca Hispanica) from the regions of Navarre and Aragon, the instability of the Umayyad dynasty led to it being toppled by the Abbasids and the last surviving Umayyad Abdul Rahman fleeing to Cordoba and establishing an independent emirate.
 Following the Battle of Valdejunquera, which was the greatest defeat inflicted on the Christians, the Caliphate of Cordoba was established.

 The Five Kingdoms

 Around the time that marks the beginning of the High Middle Ages, the various realms that formed the Catholic north began to take shape, this was the starting point upon which the eventually six most representative nations of the Iberian Peninsula would appear: the Castilians, based around the Kingdom of Castille; the Galeo-leonese, members of the Kingdom of Leon; the Catalans, inhabitants of the Kingdom of Aragon; the Basque, living in the Kingdom of Navarra; the Andalusian, ruling the Kingdom of Granada; and, the Portuguese, natives of the Kingdom of Portugal.
 It must be noted however that because of the unions (yes, unions) between Castille and Leon shortened the term from six to Five Kingdoms, four Christian and one Muslim.
 One of the misconceptions of the Reconquista is that it was a purely Spanish business while the truth was that all of the listed realms participated in the fight against the Muslim dukes in the Iberian soil with some finishing their own fight long before the fall of Granada like Portugal or Aragon.